 On the whole, the effects of exporting on technology adoption and product innovation in developing countries seem somewhat under-researched.
-There are several high-quality papers in developed countries - for instance, Lileeva and Trefler (2010) consider the effect of exporting on adoption of advanced technologies and other outcomes among Canadian firms, Aghion et al. (forthcoming) consider effects on patenting by French firms, and Coelli et al. (2022) consider effects on patenting by firms in 65 countries (with the results driven by results in developed countries) - but the marginal value of additional research in developing countries seems high.
+There are several high-quality papers on developed countries-for instance, Lileeva and Trefler (2010) consider the effect of exporting on adoption of advanced technologies and other outcomes among Canadian firms, Aghion et al. (2022) consider effects on patenting by French firms, and Coelli, Moxnes, and Ulltveit-Moe (2022) consider effects on patenting by firms in 65 countries (with the results driven by results in developed countries)-but the marginal value of additional research in developing countries seems high.